Therapy that helps you work with what you avoid

 A relationship where your experience is taken seriously

 I don’t sit back and simply nod.
-I’m involved.
+I’m involved in the work.
+I won’t let us spend months going in circles without noticing it.
 I’ll help you stay with what matters.

 Who I Work With